Home

 Clicking browser Back arrow

-For additional information, see our Browsers impacting edge article, and window management browser tips including finding text on a page (for Mac and Windows); see the www.w3schools.com website.
+For additional information, see our Browser impact article, and window management browser tips including finding text on a page (for Mac and Windows); see the www.w3schools.com website.

 Looking for more answers? email support with your question.